nikopartanen/nikopartanen/README.md

 I work or collaborate currently with various organizations, the list below is not exhaustive:

-- Kone Foundation funded research project [Language Documentation meets Language Technology: The Next Step in the Description of Komi
-](https://langdoc.github.io/IKDP-2/), led by Rogier Blokland and Michael Rießler
+- Kone Foundation funded research project [Language Documentation meets Language Technology: The Next Step in the Description of Komi](https://langdoc.github.io/IKDP-2/), led by Rogier Blokland and Michael Rießler
 - [Inclusive Technology for Marginalised Languages](https://itml.cl.indiana.edu/), with a goal to develop ASR technologies for endangered Uralic languages
 - [The Saami Culture Archive of University of Oulu](https://www.oulu.fi/giellagas/saamelainenkulttuuriarkisto), with a goal of building data management workflows for the archive using CSC's tools
 - [FU-Lab](https://fu-lab.ru/), The Finno-Ugric Laboratory for Support of the Electronic Representation of Regional Languages